 Master of Biomedical Sciences (MBS) program

-Whether you are seeking to position yourself for further graduate study, attend professional school (such as medical, dental or optometry), gain entry into a health-related field or advance within your organization, Geisinger Commonwealth School of Medicine’s Master of Biomedical Sciences (MBS) program prepares you to succeed.
+Whether you’re seeking to position yourself for further graduate study, attend professional school (such as medical, dental or optometry), enter a health-related field or advance your career, the Geisinger College of Health Sciences Master of Biomedical Sciences (MBS) program prepares you to succeed.

-- Each student receives personalized advising to assist in making the best academic and professional choices.
+- Each student receives personalized advising to help them make the best academic and professional choices.

 - Our curriculum closely models courses found in the first year of medical school.

-- Students can explore possible research opportunities within our system or with an education partner.
+- Students can explore possible research opportunities within our system.

-- Our professional development courses help craft your personal statement and curriculum vitae (CV), practice interviewing skills and gain insight from a variety of health professionals regarding your career options.
+- Our professional development courses help craft your personal statement and curriculum vitae, practice interviewing skills and gain insight about career options from a variety of health professionals.

-- If you are interested in professional school, coursework is aimed at this preparation through the Princeton Review MCAT Prep Course, or participants may choose to study for the DAT or GRE.
+- If you’re interested in professional school, coursework is aimed at this preparation through the Professional School Application Enhancement (Princeton Review) MCAT prep course.
+Participants may also choose to study for the DAT or GRE.

-- Based on meeting established criteria, current MBS students and graduates of the program will be guaranteed an interview for the MD program, if they wish to pursue a career in medicine.
+- Based on meeting established criteria, MBS students and graduates of the program will be guaranteed an interview for the MD program if they wish to pursue a career in medicine.

-Our MBS program is offered in two locations:
+Our MBS program is offered on campus and online:

-MBS-S students attend classes full-time and complete the degree in approximately 10 to 12 months.
+MBS-S students attend classes full time and complete the degree in about 12 months.